 Annex V (2) (a) of the EED states that Member States need to show that savings reported for the fulfilment of their Article 7 target need to be additional to actions which would have been implemented at any event.
 In Annex V (2) (b) it is further elaborated that savings triggered by mandatory Union law cannot be considered additional.
 Therefore, the baseline situation for savings reported under Article 7 EED action must be defined in a way that, at least, only savings going beyond the minimum requirements stipulated in Union law are considered.
 While Annex V (2) (a) only refers to Article 7, this report also looks into the effects on energy consumption relevant for Article 3.
 As stated in chapter 1.1.1, the approach chosen for assessing the effect on Article 3 energy consumption does already consider existing measures.
-For the methodologies presented in the report, it is assumed that for specific implemented actions, the baseline for Article 3 takes into account an autonomous trend, but not on the level of individual actions.
-Figure 1 illustrates what can be considered as savings achieved under Article 7 EED, in the case of an action dealing with a product covered by an EcoDesign regulation (European Commission, 2019):
+For the methodologies presented in the report, it is therefore assumed that for one specific action implemented, the baseline for Article 7 equals the baseline for Article 3.
+This approach is a necessary simplification, as Article 3 takes into account an autonomous trend, but not on the level of individual actions.
+Figure 1 illustrates what can be considered as savings achieved under Article 7 EED, in the case of an action dealing with a product covered by an Ecodesign regulation (European Commission, 2019):